 FoodStream is an Australian company which, working with Gordon Young of FiE and process engineering specialist Dennis Forte, has been presenting practical training programs in countries including Australia, Thailand, and New Zealand for almost 20 years.
 This is this course was presented in Norway for the first time in 2016, with excellent feedback from participants.
 Extrusion courses are also available:

 We appreciate support/sponsorship from companies involved in providing equipment and services relevant to drying.
-Contact us for details.
+Download information on sponsorship opportunities.

 Drying is one of the most common operations in food and feed production.
 It is used across virtually every sector/commodity.
 It is critical to the quality and/or functionality of many products, and it is one of our most energy-intensive process operations.
 Yet it is often poorly understood and inefficient.